cathxrsis/cathxrsis.github.io/_drafts/2020-11-30-Building-An-ML-Type-Theory.md

 <!--more -->

 So how does one start creating a graphical modelling language around type theory?
 First I must choose a type theory.
-To enable proofs to be expressed within the language, I'm going to pick a type theory with dependent types and therefore, I'm going to use the Idris programming language as a starting point.But even before that, I'm going to have to develop
+To enable proofs to be expressed within the language, I'm going to pick a type theory with dependent types and therefore, I'm going to use the Idris programming language as a starting point.But even before that, I'm going to have to develop a basic grammar with which to express concepts within

 | Feature | Symbol | Language |
 |:-------:|:------:|:--------:|